 Norse colonisation of Iceland

-During the Viking Age of Discoveries (late 8th century-mid 11th century) the Norsemen travelled, traded and established permanent colonies in many locations throughout mainland Europe and overseas.
+During the Viking Age (late 8th century-mid 11th century) the Norsemen travelled, traded, and established permanent colonies in many locations throughout mainland Europe and overseas.
 In their way to Iceland, they encountered the Faroe Islands and used the small archipelago as a resupplying check point for stockpiles of resources that they could use subsequently in their journeys far up north.